 - 2-4-year life span before the MDO starts to weather

-Aluminum comes in solid aluminum sheets with a backed enamel finish and or painted white surface.
+Aluminum comes in solid aluminum sheets with a baked enamel finish and or painted white surface.
 These sheets come from super thin to engineer grade .80 thickness.
-This is an ideal substrate to use for long term signs.
-We use engineer grade aluminum to make common parking lot signs in a variety of colors.
+This is an ideal substrate to use for long-term signs.
+We use engineer-grade aluminum to make common parking lot signs in a variety of colors.
 Reflective parking lot signs are made from this material.

 - Does not bend easily

 - Has a very long lifespan